Jose Garcia Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff is 13th in the league with a collective nine strikeouts per nine innings.

-- The Phillies' 5.28 team ERA ranks 26th among all MLB pitching staffs.
+- The Phillies have a 5.38 team ERA that ranks 25th across all league pitching staffs.

-- Phillies pitchers combine to rank 17th in baseball in home runs given up (15 total, 1.3 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs surrendered (15 total, 1.2 per game).

-- The Phillies will look to Falter (0-1) in his third start of the season.
+- Walker (0-1) makes the start for the Phillies, his third of the season.

-- The lefty last pitched on Saturday against the Cincinnati Reds, when he threw five innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Sunday against the Cincinnati Reds, when he went 4 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.